bongochong/waspscanner/README.md

 # waspscanner
 A Basic Scanner for Vulnerabilities Related to HiddenWasp Malware on LiGnux.
 Must be run with sudo / as super user.
+Download *WaspScannerUtil.sh* and run from anywhere **with sudo**.

 Usage: `sudo sh WaspScannerUtil.sh`